gazmull/discord-paginationembed/UPDATING_V1.md

 ---

 ### `clientMessage` ➡ `clientAssets`
-`clientMessage` has been renamed to `clientAssets`.
+`clientMessage` has been replaced with `clientAssets`: similar API but the latter takes an object as the only parameter.
 Another option, `prompt`, has been added for customising the message content for `when prompted to jump to a page`.

 #### `clientMessage` (Old way)
 ```js